 KONGSBERG’s international presence means that we must comply with a wide variety of tax systems in many countries.
 In our opinion, a responsible approach to taxation is essential for our long-term activities in the countries in which we operate.
 This includes identifying and complying with current tax legislation, disclosing all the necessary information to the relevant authorities and taking prudent tax positions where tax legislation allows different interpretations or choices.

 Our objective is to comply with tax laws in a responsible manner and to have open and constructive relationships with tax authorities in the countries in which we operate.

 KONGSBERG has a central tax department that reports to corporate management, and whose primary purpose is to ensure compliance with our Tax Policy throughout the Group.
 The tax department and local management within the Group companies ensure compliance with local tax reporting requirements in the countries in which KONGSBERG operates, in cooperation with internationally recognised tax advisers.
 The tax department regularly monitors the external advisers.

 - We engage in efficient tax planning that supports our business and reflects commercial and economic activity.

 - We do not engage in artificial tax arrangements.

-- We adhere to relevant tax rules and their intent.
+- We comply with relevant tax regulations and their intentions.

-- We work to minimize the risk of uncertainty or disagreement.
+- We seek to minimise the risk of uncertainty or disputes.

-- We conduct transactions between KONGSBERG’s business areas on an arm’s-length basis and in accordance with current OECD principles.
+- We carry out transactions and profit allocation between the KONGSBERG business areas in accordance with current OECD principles.

-Tax incentives and exemptions are sometimes made available by governments and fiscal authorities in order to support investment, employment and economic development.
-Where they exist, and are granted to us, we seek to apply them in the manner intended.
+Tax incentives and tax exemptions are sometimes offered by authorities to support investment, employment and economic development.
+Where they exist, and are offered to us, we seek to apply them in the manner intended.